mobvoi/ticdesign/_en/doc/index.md

 \right)
 $$

-You need to be aware that when scripts undergo scaling, the boundary will likely be exceeded.
+You need to be aware that when scripts undergo scaling, it may be exceed boundary.
 While using it, it is best to appoint a sufficient padding, or set up a non-changeable over there to match_parent.
-For example, the `ScalableTextView` in the `TitleBar` usually follows the following layout:
+For example, the `ScalableTextView` in the `TitleBar` usually follows the layout:

 ``` xml
 <ticwear.design.widget.AppBarLayout